 - Now that Nightbot has joined your channel, go to your stream on Twitch and type in “/mod nightbot” in your stream’s chat.
 This will make Nightbot a moderator in your stream.

 - Finally go back to Nightbot and click the section on the left side of the screen titled “song requests”.
 Two options will appear “AutoDJ” and “playlist”.
-Click “AutoDJ” and your stream will now have music playing.
+Click “AutoDJ”, select a song, and your stream will now have music playing.
 You can skip songs and view upcoming songs from this section as well.

 If you are going to be playing music on your stream while you game then you should also consider getting a mixer.

-If you are a beginner then one of the best and easiest to use mixers out there is the GoXLR Mini which you can get on Amazon.
+If you are a beginner then one of the best and easiest to use mixers out there is the GoXLR Mini.
 This mixer is super simple to setup and use.

 Having a mixer really makes it easy to control the sound on your stream.
 A mixer gives you control of your mic, chat, game, etc. all with a small pad that you can have sitting right next to you.